Family Planning Faculty & Staff

 Kate Shaw, MD, MS – Faculty

-Kate Shaw is a northern California native and completed college at UC Davis with a degree in Nutrition Science.
+Kate Shaw, MD, MS, is a northern California native and completed college at UC Davis with a degree in Nutrition Science.
 She moved to San Diego where she worked in BioTech until matriculating to medical school at Albany Medical College in Albany NY, where she got her medical degree.
 She then undertook and completed her residency in Obstetrics and Gynecology at Oregon Health & Science University before coming back to California for a fellowship in Family Planning at Stanford.
 As a Clinical Associate Professor she enjoys teaching residents and medical students and her research interests include obesity and contraception, improving patient experience with abortion, decreasing barriers to access for abortion and contraception and use of mifepristone and misoprostol for abortion care and labor induction.
 In addition to her clinical and research interests, Dr. Shaw also acts as the Residency Program Director for the Department of Obstetrics and Gynecology at Stanford.
 Dr. Shaw is also the Assistant Director of the Family Planning Fellowship.

 Lisa Goldthwaite, MD, MPH – Faculty

-Lisa Goldthwaite is a native of the Pacific Northwest, where she lived until moving to Minnesota for her undergraduate education in biology at Carleton College.
+Lisa Goldthwaite, MD, MPH, is a native of the Pacific Northwest, where she lived until moving to Minnesota for her undergraduate education in biology at Carleton College.
 She returned to Oregon for her medical education, where she attended Oregon Health & Science University for both medical school and residency in Obstetrics & Gynecology.
 She then completed a fellowship in Family Planning at the University of Colorado School of Medicine, while concurrently obtaining a Master of Public Health from the Colorado School of Public Health, with a concentration in epidemiology.
 Dr. Goldthwaite is a Clinical Assistant Professor in the Department of Obstetrics and Gynecology at the Stanford University School of Medicine.
 She also serves as the Director of the Ryan Residency Training Program in Family Planning.
 In addition to valuing her clinical practice, she enjoys her involvement in medical education.
 Her research and professional interests include immediate postpartum contraception, family planning in the adolescent population, pain control with outpatient procedures, studying the population wide impact of family planning public health programs, and political advocacy.

 Amy Voedisch, MD, MS – Faculty

-Amy Voedisch was born and raised in a small farming community in Minnesota.
+Amy Voedisch, MD, MS, was born and raised in a small farming community in Minnesota.
 She received her B.A. from Macalester College in St. Paul, Minnesota.
 She attended Mayo Medical School in Rochester, Minnesota for her medical training and completed her residency in Obstetrics and Gynecology at Kaiser Permanente Santa Clara Medical Center in Santa Clara, California.
 She worked at Kaiser Santa Clara for two years as an attending physician before starting her Fellowship in Family Planning at Stanford University in July 2009.
 Her research interests include expanding access to contraception in low-resource international settings via post-partum IUD insertion.
 After completing her fellowship, Dr. Voedisch currently serves as an Assistant Clinical Professor in the Division of Gynecology at Stanford University.
 She enjoys spending time with her husband Nader, her daughters and her two labs Sasha and Simba, in her free time.

-Fred Hopkins, MD, MPH – Clinical Associate Professor
+Fred Hopkins, MD, MPH – Adjunct Faculty

-Fred Hopkins, who as a Peace Corps volunteer in Kenya, worked with women’s groups developing water-sanitation projects, was inspired by the generosity of African women and the heartaches of the families who lost their wives and mothers to complications of unintended pregnancies.
+Fred Hopkins, MD, MPH, who as a Peace Corps volunteer in Kenya, worked with women’s groups developing water-sanitation projects, was inspired by the generosity of African women and the heartaches of the families who lost their wives and mothers to complications of unintended pregnancies.
 Having trained at Harvard Medical School and Harvard School of Public Health, he investigated Abortion and Pregnancy-related Mortality at the Centers for Disease Control and Prevention after completing his residency in Obstetrics and Gynecology at the University of New Mexico.
 Dr. Hopkins helped develop the Ryan Residency Training Program in Family Planning at U.C.
 San Diego in 1999 and co-directs the Family Planning Services at Santa Clara Valley Medical Center for both residency training and collaboration with Stanford’s Fellowship in Family Planning.
 Dr. Hopkins enjoys both the tranquility of mountaintops and the vitality of bustling markets in remote corners of the world.

-Michele Hugin, MD, MS – Clinical Associate Professor
+Michele Hugin, MD, MS – Adjunct Faculty

-Michele Hugin grew up in Northern California, the only child of European immigrants who instilled in her the values of hard work and the importance of social justice.
+Michele Hugin, MD, MS, grew up in Northern California, the only child of European immigrants who instilled in her the values of hard work and the importance of social justice.
 After attending UCSD for her undergraduate and Masters in Biology, she matriculated to medical school at Tufts University.
 She stayed on for residency at Tufts where she sought training in Family Planning.
 After completion of residency she returned to California to work at Santa Clara Valley Medical Center, a county hospital in San Jose.
 There she enjoys teaching residents and medical students.
 She is a generalist but also provides full scope family planning services and care to women with physical disabilities.
 Michelle is an active collaborator with Stanford’s Fellowship in Family Planning.
 Her research interests include weight variation in women using Mirena or Nexplanon, cervical preparation for second trimester abortion, and the use of methamphetamine among women seeking abortion.
 She is the mother of a teenage son and enjoys cooking and running in her spare time.

 Jennifer Conti, MD, MS – Faculty

-Jennifer Conti is an Clinical Assistant Professor of Obstetrics and Gynecology at Stanford University School of Medicine.
+Jennifer Conti, MD, MS, is an Clinical Assistant Professor of Obstetrics and Gynecology at Stanford University School of Medicine.
 She is a Northern California native and attended UC Davis for her undergraduate work, before moving on to UC San Francisco for medical school.
 Between medical school and residency, she obtained an M.S. from the Columbia University Graduate School of Journalism, where she focused on medical and broadcast journalism.
 She completed her residency in Obstetrics and Gynecology at Kaiser Permanente, Oakland and completed a fellowship in Family Planning at Stanford University.
 In the past she has worked with the ACLU's Reproductive Freedom Project and the ABC News Medical Unit headquarters in New York.
 Her research interests include contraceptive access and the integration of media with reproductive health.

 Wing Kay Fok, MD, MS(c) – Family Planning Fellow, Clinical Instructor

-Wing Kay Fok is a Clinical Instructor of Obstetrics and Gynecology and Fellow in Family Planning at Stanford University.
+Wing Kay Fok, MD, MS(c), is a Clinical Instructor of Obstetrics and Gynecology and Fellow in Family Planning at Stanford University.
 She grew up in the quaint town of Pleasantville, NY and attended Cornell University, from which she received a BA in Biological Sciences.
 She subsequently earned her MD from SUNY Upstate Medical University.
 After graduation, she moved to the Midwest to complete her obstetrics and gynecology residency at The Ohio State University in Columbus, OH.
 Her research interests include emergency contraception, contraception and abortion for immigrant women, and global women’s health.
 She is very excited to have migrated westward for fellowship, and in her free time she enjoys baking and playing with her two cats, Bronx and Boston.

 Corinne Montgomery – Clinical Research Coordinator